ShreekaraKedlaya/DVWA-report/README.md

 <img width="752" height="202" alt="image" src="https://github.com/user-attachments/assets/bdb596b6-cbc8-4dd3-a2e5-65a6f176f4a4" />

-`whoami` output appeared immediately.
-Same result as Low, different operator.
-I confirmed with a couple more:
+The `whoami` output appeared immediately.
+Same result as Low security, just a different operator.
+I confirmed with a couple more commands:

 ```bash
 127.0.0.1 | id